6 Essential Things to Know About Mold

 1. Mold’s Impact On Your Home

-You want to keep mold out of your home for a myriad of reasons.
+You want to keep mold out of your home for many reasons.
 Not only can it have a detrimental impact on your home’s structural supports, but if it goes unchecked, it can begin to impact your health.

 Determining whether or not a cough or early-onset asthma is caused by mold isn’t always easy.
-However, if you find mold in your home, it’s often contributed to any respiratory problems residents may be having.
-Exposure to mold can compromise your health, leading to problems such as:
+However, if you find mold in your home, it often contributes to respiratory problems.
+Mold exposure can compromise your health, leading to problems such as:

 - Congestion